SixAiy/GensokyoBotJava/README.md

 GensokyoBot is licensed under the MIT license, so feel free to copy small or large parts of the code here without having to ask.

+# Credits
+Credits to [Frederikham](https://github.com/Frederikam) for the creation of GensokyoBot

 # Support Servers

 [![Join SixAiy.com | SentBot](https://discordapp.com/api/guilds/269896638628102144/embed.png?style=banner2)](https://discord.gg/WK2tctJ)